 - EQUIP - Lets you equip different items

 - UPGRADE - Brings you to the item's mod screen

 Select UPGRADE and you will see the mod screen:

 This example uses an Excalibur Warframe, showing a total of 60 mod points that are available to spend on upgrades.
-In the picture above, you can see the empty mod slots with their polarities listed on the right side on the screen, while the bottom side shows you the compatible mods from your inventory that can be equipped.
+In the picture above, you can see the empty mod slots with their polarities, while the bottom side shows you the compatible mods from your inventory that can be equipped.

 You can choose one of the mods from the bottom and equip it to one of the open slots.
 If the polarity of the card and slot match, the amount of mod points utilized is cut in half (rounded up).
 However, if the polarities do not match, the mod will utilize more points than listed.
 Slots without polarities always use the amount of points displayed on the mod.